 Why this Rainbow Salad Works

-Homemade Salad Dressing (oil-free)
+Salad Dressing (dairy-free)

 More than five years ago, I gave up buying commercial salad dressings.
 I mean let's be real, they take up a lot of real estate on the fridge door (especially when you've got six, half used bottles hanging around!).
 They can be expensive (for the same reason), and they usually aren't super healthy.
-Plus salad dressing is a cinch to make so making my own seemed like a no brainer.
+Plus homemade vegan salad dressing is a cinch to make so making my own seemed like a no brainer.

-Salad Add Ons Suggestions
+Salad Add Ins

 - Grains - warm rice, quinoa or lentils